siemens/CtrlppCheck/docs/user.md

 | Count of lines - total lines | NA | This number compared to the lines of code suggests the comment style |
 | CCN (Cyclomatic Complexity No. McCabe-Metric) | <= 15 | Complexity greater than 15 makes a function difficult to analyze later |

-#### Overloaded Files Check - static (QgStaticCheck_OverloadedFiles)
+### Overloaded Files Check - static (QgStaticCheck_OverloadedFiles)

-The Check "Overloaded Files Check" checks if files from the product have been overwriten in the project.
+The Check "Overloaded Files Check" checks if files from the product have been overwritten in the project.
 This overloading of files is generally possible, but carries risks when upgrading the product and should therefore be carefully considered.
-However, there are some files that may or may be overloaded in certain cases.
+However, there are some files that may be overloaded in certain cases.
 These exceptions were provided in the check and are therefore allowed.
 Allowed files are:

 ```text